alugovoi/salt-formula-backports/README.rst

 Setting up downstream mirror
 ============================

 Setup formula syncronisation after you deployed Drivertain.
+The backport state can be used to apply any patches/modification which hadn't been included to offical packages.
+The state uses the backports:patches pillar to keep the neccessary information.

 Step 1:
 Check jenkins_admin_public_key and add it to service user in gerrit(git repo).